silnrsi/pysilfont/docs/docs.md

 ## Backups for fonts

-If the output font name is the same as the input font name (which is the default behaviour for most scripts), then the original font is backed up prior to outputting the revised font.
+If the output font name is the same as the input font name (which is the default behaviour for most scripts), then a backup is made original font prior to updating it.

 By default, the last 5 copies of backups are kept in a sub-directory called “backups”.
 These defaults can be changed using the following parameters: